jshank/bwalink/README.md

 Disconnect the cable and solder ~36-inches of [Silicone coated wire](https://amzn.to/2YekehL) onto each of the ends using the color that corresponds to the pin.
 Use some [Heat Shrink Tubing](https://amzn.to/3BDXvcp) or electrical tape to protect your soldered connections.
 I suggest crimping some [22AWG ferrules](https://amzn.to/3BDi8FT) to the ends of those cables or you can just tin them and be careful.

-Color|Wire
+Color|Pin/Wire
 -|-
 Red|DC +
 Black|Ground
 Yellow|RS-485 A/+
 Blue|RS-485 B/-

 You can now connect the wires as show in the image below to the screw block at the end of the EW11 interface cable.

-Ignore the extra RS-Note that you can disconnect the terminal block to make it easier to work with.
+> **_NOTE:_**  You can disconnect the terminal block to make it easier to work with.

 #### EW11 Interface Conversion Cable
 ![Y-Cable](/images/EW11-Cable.png)

 Plug everything in and confirm you can access the web interface of the EW11.

 I drilled a small hole in the bottom of the hot tubs plastic media device enclosure, routed the cable in and stashed the EW11 in there.
 The media pocket has the added benefit of being unshielded, unlike the rest of the tub which has foil insulation.

 ## BWALink Docker Setup
 *Installation and configuration of Docker and docker-compose are beyond the scope of this project as there are a plethora of good articles on setting up Docker.*

-Download or copy the [docker-compose.yaml](docker-compose.yaml) file and modify the `MQTT_URI` and `BRIDGE_IP` to match your set up.
-Run `docker-compose up -d` and let Docker do its magic.
+- Download or copy the [docker-compose.yaml](docker-compose.yaml) file and modify the `MQTT_URI` and `BRIDGE_IP` to match your set up
+- Run `docker-compose up -d` and let Docker do its magic.

-You can also execute `docker run --rm ghcr.io/jshank/bwalink:latest -e MQTT_URI='your_mqtt_uri' -e BRIDGE_IP='your_ew11_ip'`
+Alternatively, you can execute `docker run --rm ghcr.io/jshank/bwalink:latest -e MQTT_URI='your_mqtt_uri' -e BRIDGE_IP='your_ew11_ip'`

 If everything went well, you can subscribe to the `homie/#` topic of your MQTT broker and should see something like this: